Publications

 Refereed conference papers

 Stocklmayer, S.M.
-(2011, September) What are scientists trying to tell me and should I care?: Involving youth and families in science communication.
+(2011, September) A capacity building programme for science centres in South Africa: experiences over five years.
 Paper presented at the 6th World Congress of Science Centres, Cape Town.

 Conference presentations